Police: 1 killed, 2 wounded in shooting at New York grocery store

 The name of the victims have not been made public.
 The man who was killed was a 49-year-old store employee, Ryder said.
 The two wounded were hospitalized and were conscious and alert.

-Police identified the person of interest as Gabriel DeWitt Wilson and gave a date of birth for him indicating that he is 31 years old.
-It was unclear whether he was still employed by the store, Ryder said.
+Police identified the suspected gunman as Wilson and gave a date of birth for him indicating he is 31 years old.
+He had been employed by that store, but it was unclear whether he was still working there, Ryder said.

-Wilson was wearing all black and carrying a small handgun as he fled westbound on Hempstead Turnpike, Ryder told reporters at a news conference in a nearby parking lot.
+Wilson was wearing all black and carrying a small handgun as he fled westbound on Hempstead Turnpike, Ryder told reporters at a news conference.
+He was arrested after police converged on a neighborhood in nearby Hempstead, which is east of the grocery store.

+Curran told News 12 that law enforcement “cast a wide net to locate the shooter.”
+She said the shooting was “one of the most serious incidents we've had in a very, very long time.”

+The shooting in West Hempstead followed a rash of recent mass shootings across the county, including one on March 22 that left 10 people dead at a supermarket in Boulder, Colorado.

 Video of the aftermath of the shooting showed police cars and ambulances parked in front of the store, officers with long guns and yellow crime scene tape draped across the entrance.